stroparo/portfolio/README.md

 # Portfolio Back-End

-This project implements a CRUD API to store information about a portfolio's repositories with title, url and technologies for each.
+This project implements a Web API to store information about a portfolio's repositories with title, url and technologies for each.
 It also allows for 'likes'.

 As this is just a sample it is simplified and information is stored only in memory (JavaScript array) as of this commit.